 History and Experience

 The YDSA Certifying Authority has been authorised by the Maritime and Coastguard Agency (MCA) since 1993.
-We have over 1,700 actively coded vessels, making us the largest MCA small craft Certifying Authority.
+We have over 1,500 actively coded vessels, making us one of the largest MCA small craft Certifying Authority.
 The YDSA has delegated authority from the MCA to act on their behalf.

 Choice of Surveyor

 With the YDSA Certifying Authority, you have a choice of Coding Surveyors.
 Our Coding Surveyors are selected from our membership of experienced Marine Surveyors, meaning they have proven experience in the industry.
 They are independent and you are free to nominate any YDSA Coding Surveyor from around the UK and overseas.
 You can change to another Coding Surveyor if your Nominated Coding Surveyor is unavailable.